jswebschmiede/template_boilerplate/README.md

 > [!WARNING]
 > because this template uses tailwind css, the basic styling of joomla components may be not shown correctly. you have to rewrite the css for the components.
+> this is not a production ready template. it is a template for development purposes.

 ## Features